Vertex Cover Reconfiguration and Beyond: Preliminaries

-\begin{observation} For a graph $G$ and any two vertex covers $S$ and $T$ of $G$, any vertex in $S_R \cup T_A$ must be touched an odd number of times and any vertex not in $S_R \cup T_A$ must be touched an even number of times in any reconfiguration sequence of length at most $\ell$ from $S$ to $T$.
-Moreover, any vertex can be touched at most $\ell - |S_R \cup T_A| + 1$ times. \end{observation}
+\begin{Proposition} For a graph $G$ and any two vertex covers $S$ and $T$ of $G$, any vertex in $S_R \cup T_A$ must be touched an odd number of times and any vertex not in $S_R \cup T_A$ must be touched an even number of times in any reconfiguration sequence of length at most $\ell$ from $S$ to $T$.
+Moreover, any vertex can be touched at most $\ell - |S_R \cup T_A| + 1$ times. \end{Proposition}

-Throughout this work, we implicity consider the {\sc Vertex Cover Reconfiguration} problem as a parameterized problem with $\ell$ as the parameter.
-The reader is referred to the excellent books of Downey, Fellows, Flum, Grohe, and Niedermeier for more on parameterized complexity~\cite{DF97,FG06,N06}.
+Throughout this work, we implicitly consider the {vertex cover reconfiguration} problem as a parameterized problem with $\ell$ as the parameter.
+The reader is referred to the books of Downey and Fellows for more on parameterized complexity~\cite{DF97,DowneyF13}.

-\subsection{Representing Reconfiguration Sequences}
+\section{Representing Reconfiguration Sequences}